-I bought this Parodia magnifica from Lowe’s on March 29, 2019.
+I brought this Parodia magnifica home from Lowe’s on March 29, 2019.
 The label stated it was a Notocactus magnificus but when I did research I found that name is now a synonym of Parodia magnifica.

 It was grown by Altman Plants and the label states:

 Notocactus magnificus is a beautifully geometric globular cactus from South America.
 Blue-green globe with wool and golden spines along the vertical ribs.
 Forms large clustering mounds in time.
 Lemon yellow flowers in summer.
 Protect from frost.
 Provide bright light; hardy to 20F; to 12” tall.
 Water thoroughly when the soil is dry.

 Parodia magnifica is a native to Rio Grande do Sul in southern Brazil and are also found nearby in Paraguay, Uruguay, and Argentina.
 The IUCN Red List has them listed as an endangered species.
 Llifle says they grow on hilly grasslands and on walls between cracks in rocks or in the shade of larger growing plants in deciduous forests.
 In this climate, they experience warm and cool seasons and grow in soil with plenty of organic matter from the decomposition of other plants.
 It is said Parodia magnifica can survive temps as low as 20° F if their soil is dry and they are not subject to frost.